peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A binary float with the same value as this object but with the exponent changed.
+* A binary floating-point number with the same value as this object but with the exponent changed.
 Signals FlagInvalid and returns not-a-number (NaN) if this object is infinity, if the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.

 ### Quantize
-    public EFloat Quantize​(EFloat otherValue, EContext ctx) Returns a binary float with the same value as this object but with the same exponent as another binary float. <p>Note that this is not always the same as rounding to a given number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
+    public EFloat Quantize​(EFloat otherValue, EContext ctx) Returns a binary floating-point number with the same value as this object but with the same exponent as another binary floating-point number.
+ <p>Note that this is not always the same as rounding to a given
+ number of binary digit places, since it can fail if the difference between this value's exponent and the desired exponent is too big, depending on the maximum precision.
 If rounding to a number of binary digit places is desired, it's better to use the RoundToExponent and RoundToIntegral methods instead.</p>
  <p><b>Remark:</b> This method can be used to implement fixed-point
  binary arithmetic, in which a fixed number of digits come after the radix point.
 A fixed-point binary arithmetic in which no digits come